-In his case the River Seine, which wound its way through Paris and in say Melbourne’s case where I live, the River Yarra.
+Even numbers on one side and odd numbers on the other side of the street, starting near the water, which in his case was the River Seine, which wound its way through Paris and in Melbourne’s case where I live, the River Yarra.

-The glamorously perceived power trip he and his first fashion forward wife Josephine embarked on together meant that in their age they became names as well known as Cleopatra and Julius Caesar had been in theirs.
+The glamorously perceived power trip that Napoleon and his first fashion forward wife Josephine embarked on together meant that in their age they became names as well known as Cleopatra and Julius Caesar had been in theirs.

 This is a good parallel to draw because knowledge about both ancient Rome, especially the 1st century period, as well as the lure of knowledge about ancient Egypt were both abiding personal passionate pursuits for Napoleon.

 Invitations to the soirees held at the Chateau of Malmaison nearby to Paris, where Napoleon and Josephine bedazzled everyone with both their bounteous bling and beauty, must have been a highpoint in many people’s lives.
 His great and glorious expedition to Egypt may have failed in a military sense, but in hindsight perhaps it was his greatest triumph.

 By taking 200 scholars along with his military personnel on this amazing journey he brought the art and archaeology of the ancient world into the present, starting an obsession with finding its art and treasures that would last for well over 150 years.